chriskretler/vapoursynth-ubuntu-ansible/readme.md

 #### To-Dos:
 1. focal: address apt items deprecation warning message
 2. more instructive messages when ansible checks (like ld.so.conf) fail.
-3. vapoursynth editor 2.
-12/23/2020: Currently relies on qt 5.15, which isn't available as an ubuntu 20.04 package.